anandnbarai/assignment/Module 2 HTML CSS SQL/README.md

 <a href="Try To Create User Details Form/User Details.html"> Click here to see HTML File </a>
 <br>
-<a href="Try To Create User Details Form/style.css"> Click here to see HTML File </a>
+<a href="Try To Create User Details Form/style.css"> Click here to see CSS File </a>
 <br>
 <img src="Try To Create User Details Form/output.jpg" width=600px height=500px />